Signatures of a subpopulation of hierarchical mergers in the GWTC-4 gravitational-wave dataset

-Linking the black-hole mass spectrum to features in the spin distribution is a promising avenue to more precisely identify hallmarks of stellar evolution that may otherwise be washed out, like the pair-instability mass gap, by combining information across multiple dimensions.
-Improved constraints on the pair-instability gap will sharpen bounds on nuclear processes inaccessible at laboratory temperatures, in particular the cross-section of the $^{12}\mathrm{C}(\alpha,\gamma)^{16}\mathrm{O}$ reaction, pivotal to energy production in massive stars~\cite{deBoer:2017ldl, Farmer:2020xne, Costa:2020xbc}.
-As the catalog of binary black hole mergers continues to grow alongside advancements in stellar theory and simulation, the statistical significance and associated astrophysical interpretation of spin-mass features in the population will be tested with increasing rigor, emphasizing the power of astrophysically-informed population studies to uncover the evolutionary history of black holes.
+Linking the black-hole mass spectrum to features in the spin distribution is a promising avenue to more precisely identify hallmarks of stellar evolution that may otherwise be washed out, like the PISN mass gap, by combining information across multiple dimensions.
+Improved constraints on the PISN gap will sharpen bounds on nuclear processes inaccessible at laboratory temperatures, in particular the cross section of the $^{12}\mathrm{C}(\alpha,\gamma)^{16}\mathrm{O}$ reaction, pivotal to energy production in massive stars~\cite{deBoer:2017ldl, Farmer:2020xne, Costa:2020xbc}.
+As the catalog of binary black hole mergers continues to grow alongside advancements in stellar theory and simulation, the statistical significance and associated astrophysical interpretation of spin-mass features in the population will be tested with increasing rigor, emphasizing the power of astrophysically informed population studies to uncover the evolutionary history of black holes.

-\paragraph*{Acknowledgments}--- We thank Fabio Antonini, Sharan Banagiri, Thomas Dent, Maya Fishbach, Asad Hussain, Matthew Mould, Gregoire Pierra, Vaibhav Tiwari, and Hui Tong for discussions.
-C.P. is supported by the National Science Foundation Graduate Research Fellowship under Grant No. DGE-2141064.
+\paragraph*{Acknowledgments}--- We thank Sofía Álvarez-López, Fabio Antonini, Sharan Banagiri, Thomas Dent, Maya Fishbach, Jack Heinzel, Asad Hussain, Matthew Mould, Gregoire Pierra, Vaibhav Tiwari, Hui Tong, and Noah Wolfe for discussions.
+C.P. is supported by the National Science Foundation Graduate Research Fellowship under grant no. DGE-2141064.
 M.Z. gratefully acknowledges funding from the Brinson Foundation in support of astrophysics research at the Adler Planetarium.
-S.V. is partially supported by the NSF grant No. PHY-2045740.
+S.V. is partially supported by the NSF grant no. PHY-2045740.

-The authors are grateful for computational resources provided by the LIGO Laboratory supported by National Science Foundation Grants PHY-0757058 and PHY-0823459.
+The authors are grateful for computational resources provided by the LIGO Laboratory supported by National Science Foundation grants no. PHY-0757058 and no. PHY-0823459.
 This material is based upon work supported by NSF's LIGO Laboratory which is a major facility fully funded by the National Science Foundation and has made use of data or software obtained from the Gravitational Wave Open Science Center (gwosc.org), a service of the LIGO Scientific Collaboration, the Virgo Collaboration, and KAGRA.

-\paragraph*{Data availability}---The data that support the findings of this article will be made openly available at Ref.~\cite{datarelease} upon publication.
+\paragraph*{Data availability}--- The data that support the findings of this article are openly available at Ref.~\cite{datarelease}.